 But I don’t think I found the keys.
 Neither did the keys find me.
 I was lost.
 I was undone.
 I was overwhelmed and I was, at that moment, destroyed.
 And the Lord gave them to me.
 Just as he done with all things in my life.
 Nothing I have is mine.
 Nothing I have is mine because of what I have earned, toiled or sweat to achieve.
 I am an unprofitable servant (Luke 17:10).
 I am less that the least of all saints (Ephesians 3:8).
 I am the chief of sinners (1 Timothy 1:15).
 But I am found.

 So this story is not really about my keys, or even my gratitude but about the God who finds.
 Jesus, after all, tells a series of stories (parables) in Luke 15 that are very similar in theme to the story I just told you.
-It may be, as I experienced, that these parables were based on fact.
+It may be, as I experienced, that these parables were based on actual experiences.
 People of that time could easily imagine losing a sheep, or a coin or even a prodigal son.
-But the point of these stories was not that we should rejoice with those who find a lost animal, coin or son.
+But the point of these stories was not merely that we should rejoice with those who find a lost animal, coin or son.
 The point of these stories is that God finds the lost.
 He saves the lost.
 They are lost and then they are found.
 They are not found because they were looking for God.
 The sheep does not find the master; the coin does not call out for help.
 And even the prodigal son, realising his predicament, cannot envision being welcomed as a son.
 The son is “lost;” a servant he might be if his father would allow it (Luke 15:19).

 We have forfeited all our rights and all our freedoms.
 We have lost the privilege of God’s kindness and provision.
 But many of us, all of us in some way, have it day by day.
 And I know I have more than I need; God is good.
 But most importantly, God in Christ has found me.
 I was a wandering Syrian (Deuteronomy 26:5); even now I am a stranger in a strange land (Hebrews 11:9) but God is my stay (Psalm 18:18).
 Even if I never found my keys; even if someone had taken my car and walked into my house and stolen all my goods.
 Even if I lost my job, and was forsaken by my family and wandered the world without any earthly comfort, I am found.